GlazeGlopMike/glazeglopbot/README.md

 Currently limited to playing local sound files.
 The cog has basic player functions like stopping, pausing, and resuming.

 ### weather
 GlazeGlopBot grabs weather data through API calls to [OpenWeatherMap](https://openweathermap.org/).
 To make location input user-friendly, GlazeGlopBot uses the [Bing Maps API](https://www.bingmapsportal.com/) to resolve natural language inputs into geographic coordinates.
 The weather cog then makes a OneCall request to OWM, which returns information such as temperature, precipitation, air/wind conditions, and sunrise/sunset times.
+This data is presented using an embed.

 The weather cog can grab:
 - Current weather